VesnaSUG/FOAM-Recipes/foam-tutorial.md

 # Initial Setup

 Since we are starting from scratch, our first step is to log into an appropriate github and create a new repository named FOAM-Recipes, then clone it in the development environment.
-In our case we created a public repository [FOAM-Recipes][foam-recipes] and cloned into the current directory:
+In our case we created a public repository [FOAM-Recipes][foam-recipes] and cloned into the current local directory:

 ```
 git clone git@github.com:VesnaSUG/FOAM-Recipes.git
 ```

 One of the conveniences of FOAM is that there are no external dependencies.
 All the code is at the tip of your fingers and you can step through it as needed.
-For that reason, FOAM is included in your project as a GIT submodule.
+For that reason, FOAM is included in your project as a GIT sub-module.
 Therefore our next step is to go to the [FOAM Repository][foam-repo] and grab the repository's URL, then link to it as a sub-module for our project:

 ```
 cd FOAM-Recipes